SoftUni-Internal/interactive-content/EN/03-HATEOAS/02-HATEOAS-Examples.md

 When starting to work with an API, we are typically required to visit a documentantion page.

-A more intuitive approach is to describe all controls right in the API.
+A more intuitive approach is to describe all controls right in the API response.

 When navigating a website, for example, we can navigate to different pages by clicking on hyperlinks, instead of having to know each URL.